sq8vps/aprx-simplewebstat/README.md

 A simple statistics and information generator for APRX software, which allows to monitor load, frames, stations details, statistics from selected time window and more.

-## Installing and using
+## Installation and usage

 For installation just copy all files to the webistes folder in your WWW server directory.
 Make sure it supports PHP.

 To configure, open config.php file with some text editor.

-Enter full path to your APRX-RF log file (aprx-rf.log, NOT aprx.log):
+Enter the full path to your APRX-RF log file (aprx-rf.log, NOT aprx.log):

 ```
 $logpath = "/some/path/aprx-rf.log";